How To Block Countries In WordPress By IP Address

 - Whitelist certain IP addresses, or exclude logged-in users from your country blocking

-To get started, all you'll need is a Geotargeting WP account, some credits, and the free Geo Blocker plugin installed at your site.
+To get started, all you'll need is a Geotargeting WP account, and the Geo Blocker addon installed at your site.
 Once you have that, here's how to block countries in WordPress.

 Step 1: Create A New Geo Block And Add Block Rules